 How to Make an Easy Halloween Cake Topper with a Cricut Machine

 I used some of the Halloween party decor from Michaels and created a spooky (but modern!)
 Halloween party with tons of DIY Halloween Decorations!
-Today I’m going to share how to make this EASY DIY Halloween Cake Topper.
+Today I’m going to share how to make an EASY DIY Halloween Cake Topper.

 Cake toppers are one of my favorite things to design for a party!
 For a long time I designed fondant cake and cupcake decorations, so creating cake toppers with my Cricut machine is similar – but way less expensive!
 This DIY Halloween cake topper required just a few supplies that can be easily found at your local Michaels store.

 What you Need to Make a Halloween Cake Topper